 Ujjayi breath exercises are a yoga technique.
 Translated as victory breath”, it is also known as ocean breathing or hissing breath.

 Breath counting is an effortless way to practice mindfulness.
-By paying full attention to the number of breaths your taking, your mind concentrates on nothing else.
+Your mind concentrates on nothing else by paying full attention to the number of breaths you are taking.
 As a result, it can be a potent tool in developing the discipline necessary to gain self-mastery.